apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 cordova platform add github:apache/cordova-android
 ```

-npm will fetch the platform with git, added to the project and updates the `package.json` file.

 * **`cordova platform add C:/path/to/android/platform`**

   Retrieves the Android platform from the specified directory, adds it to the project, and updates the `package.json` file.